NEUDitao/AWDSite/_posts/2019-10-03-To-Create-A-Homepage.md

 ![](../assets/images/9.png)

-Press commit changes and, voila!
+Press commit changes (which basically saves your changes) and, voila!
 The changes are now online!
 You might need to wait a moment, or open an incognito window, but when the website refreshes, you should see some of your changes reflected!

 ![](../assets/images/10.png)